0xMukesh/hashnode-blogs/ckxzzqgr2006uzrs1d8lta9x5.md

 ### Adding link to bugs reports

-Let's add the link to site/place where the users do report bugs about our package.
-Generally it would be the link to issues page in the GitHub repository
+Let's add the link to the site/place where the users do report bugs about our package.
+Generally, it would be the link to the issues page in the GitHub repository

 ```json
 "bugs": {